Buff-throated monal-partridge

-Szechenyi's monal-partridge (Tetraophasis szechenyii) or the buff-throated partridge, is a member of the family Phasianidae in the order Galliformes.
-They are endemic to western China.
+Buff-throated monal-partridge (Tetraophasis szechenyii), also known as buff-throated partridge or Szechenyi's monal-partridge, is a member of the family Phasianidae in the order Galliformes.
+It is endemic to western China.

 Taxonomy

-The common name, as well as the Latin binomial, of the Szechenyi's monal-partridge commemorates Graf Bela Szechenyi, a Hungarian explorer.
-Complete mitochondrial genome sequencing of the species places the Szechenyi's monal-partridge in the genus Tetraophasis in the family Phasianidae.
+The Latin binomial commemorates Béla Széchenyi, a Hungarian explorer.
+Complete mitochondrial genome sequencing of the species places the buff-throated monal-partridge in the genus Tetraophasis in the family Phasianidae.
 Phylogenetic positioning of the Tetraophasis has been understudied, though there is strong support that it and genus Lophophorus are sister genera, forming a subclade with Tragopan.

 Description

-The Szechenyi's monal-partridge is a sexually monochromatic, medium-sized species of partridge.
+The buff-throated monal-partridge is a sexually monochromatic, medium-sized species of partridge.
 It has a distinct orange horizontal teardrop shaped eye ring, a light gold gorget, as well as a crest that it can occasionally flare up.
 The species has a grey upper chest and speckled orange and grey belly.
 They are usually 29–50 cm in length and weigh between 660-1790g.

-Distribution and Habitat
+Distribution and habitat

-The Szechenyi's monal-partridge is endemic to the high mountains (3350–4600 m) of western China, and is distributed in southeastern Tibet, southern Qinghai, western Sichuan and northwestern Yunnan.
+The buff-throated monal-partridge is endemic to the high mountains (3350–4600 m) of western China, and is distributed in southeastern Tibet, southern Qinghai, western Sichuan and northwestern Yunnan.
 These birds mainly live in mixed coniferous forest, rhododendron shrubs, oak thickets, alpine meadows, and rocky ravines.
-The Szechenyi's monal-partridge are susceptible to a variety of both avian and mammalian predators around the area.
+The buff-throated monal-partridge is susceptible to a variety of both avian and mammalian predators around the area.
 Potential nocturnal avian predators include Père David's owl (Strix davidi) and tawny owls (Strix aluco).
 Mammalian predators include leopard cats (Prionailurus bengalensis), Siberian weasels (Mustela sibirica) and mountain weasels (Mustela altaica).